prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>If set to false namespace matchers will not be added to the routes.</p>
+<p>If set to false namespace matchers will not be added to the routes.
+Default is &lsquo;true&rsquo;.</p>
 </td>
 </tr>
 <tr>